betterscientificsoftware/bssw.io/Articles/Blog/2023-08-io-storage-characterization.md

 levels of parallelism -- important details but details that should be hidden from the application.

-At the MPI layer, the I/O routines (often called `MPI-IO`) introduce structure of the data and the notion of multiple processes working in concert.
-This layer is also a great place to hide file-system specific details.
+At the MPI layer, the I/O routines (often called `MPI-IO) introduce the structure of the data and the notion of multiple processes working in concert.
+This layer is also a great place to hide file-system-specific details.

-HDF5 or other high level I/O libraries add arrays and data structures that fit well with what applications want.
+HDF5 or other high-level I/O libraries add arrays and data structures that fit well with what applications want.
 Instead of operating on bytes and files, these libraries operate on the kinds of data applications are using.

 ### Making sense of all these components